nate-adkins/CPE-MAE_412/README.md

 ![img](./imgs/image.png)

 ### To Do
+- [x] Save and load csv files
+- [x] Adjust coordinate system so bottom left is origin (match english letter writing)
-- Display x,y pos of cursor on canvas in bottom right
+- [x] Display x and y position of cursor on canvas in bottom right
-- Check file read/write works on dist binary
+- [x] Error and event messages
+- [x] Lock x and y axis values to currently selected point for placing points
-- Click and drag for points on canvas
+- [ ] Click and drag canvas points to reorder